Partnership working for local services

 “This is a great opportunity for the community to take ownership of community facilities and become more involved with the running of them.
 We think this is a really positive move and by working with the District Council we can continue to provide local services for local people.”

-Anyone wishing to join the Stourport Town Council events committee should contact Stourport Town Council on email@example.com or call 01562 732551.
+Anyone wishing to join the Stourport Town Council events committee should contact Stourport Town Council by email or call 01562 732551.